 Provisions allowing a bicycle helmet to be used by a motorcycle passenger under the age of six years were also removed.

 The introduction of ECE 22.05 Standard motorcycle helmets and the removal of outdated standards both bolster the safety of motorcycle riders and promote consistency with the majority of Australian states and territories.

 Read more about the amendments to motorcycle helmet laws.

-The Motor Accident Commission conducts a range of public awareness campaigns to help keep motorcyclists safe on our roads.
+South Australia Police conduct a range of public awareness campaigns to help keep motorcyclists safe on our roads.

-The Rider's Safety Handbook contains important information about riding techniques, how to cope with hazards, some road rules and is available to all motorcyclists from from the MyLicence web site and Service SA customer service centres.
+The Rider's Safety Handbook contains important information about riding techniques, how to cope with hazards, some road rules and is available to all motorcyclists from the MyLicence web site and Service SA customer service centres.

 South Australia is supporting the development of a national motorcycle information program that provides independent safety advice on protective clothing to motorcyclists.
 Similar to Consumer Rating and Assessment of Safety Helmets (CRASH) program for motorcycle helmets and the Child Restraint Evaluation Program (CREP) for child car restraints, the proposed clothing rating will give motorcyclists objective and independent information on the relative safety offered by various rider garments.

 Motorcycle-friendly road design, maintenance and infrastructure generally benefit all road users.
 While road environment factors play an important role in the crash severity and occurrence for all vehicles, a more frequent combination of road crash contributory factors are found in motorcycle and scooter crashes.
 This is because motorcycles and scooters are, by their nature, less stable and more sensitive than other road users to any road irregularities.